Introduction to VBA [Step-By-Step Guide]

 You can use VBA in Office applications such as Excel, Word, Access, Outlook and PowerPoint.

-We have a whole Excel VBA Course ready for every level of Excel user.
-Even if you are brand new it will make writing code seamless!
+We also run VBA Courses to get you all caught up!
+Even if you are brand new, it will make writing code seamless!

 What is VBA in Excel and why should you learn it?